yyardi/cal-hacks-marc/examples/marc/README.md

 IK, matching the joint ordering used by `teleoperate.py`.
 The defaults focus on a single marker so we can get reliable drawings first before layering colour swaps.

+> **Workspace limit:** The SO101 follower comfortably reaches a 173 mm × 150 mm rectangle when the
+> page origin is at the lower-left of the drawing.
+All calibration and planning commands below use
+> this area by default to avoid poses the hardware cannot hit reliably.

 ## Repo layout

 ```